 Out of jarred marinara sauce?
 You'll never need to buy it again when you make this easy recipe using canned tomato paste plus a few pantry ingredients.
-It's not only economical, it's incredibly delicious.
+It's not only economical, this Tomato Paste Pasta Sauce is incredibly delicious!

 If you're anything like me, you probably turn to pasta when you're short on time or lack the energy needed to get dinner on the table.
 Not only is it satisfying, even the pickiest of eaters enjoy it.

 But don't fret if you forgot to pick up a bottle of spaghetti sauce at the supermarket.
-This sauce not only tastes better than most store-bought sauces, it will be ready in the time it takes to boil water and cook a box of spaghetti or penne.
+This tomato paste pasta sauce not only tastes better than most store-bought sauces, it will be ready in the time it takes to boil water and cook a box of spaghetti or penne.

 Why you'll love this recipe